Use Juno with SvelteKit

 - Storage: a file storage system to store and serve user-generated content, such as photos.

 Using the Juno CLI, you can easily scaffold this app.
-To start, run the appropriate command based on your package manager:

 Follow the CLI prompts to choose the note-taking app example and select local development.
 The CLI will manage all configurations and dependencies, allowing you to focus on exploring and customizing your app right away.